Srinivas Kumar Sinha

-Lieutenant General Srinivas Kumar Sinha, PVSM, ADC (January 7, 1926 – November 17, 2016) was an Indian Army General who served as the Vice Chief of Army Staff.
+Lieutenant General Srinivas Kumar Sinha, PVSM, ADC (7 January 1926 – 17 November 2016) was an Indian Army General who served as the Vice Chief of Army Staff.
 After his retirement, he served as Governor of the states of Jammu and Kashmir, and Assam.

 Early life

-Srinivas Kumar Sinha was born on 7 January 1926 in Patna, Bihar.
+Srinivas Kumar Sinha was born on 7 January 1926 in Patna, Bihar in a Kayastha family.
 He was the son of Mithilesh Kumar Sinha, IP, Inspector-general of police of the state of Bihar and the grandson of the first Indian Inspector General of India in the British Raj, Alakh Kumar Sinha.
 He graduated with Honours from Patna University in 1943 at the age of 17 and joined the Indian Army soon thereafter.
 He was recognised as the Best Cadet of the Officers' Training School, Belgium, the war-time equivalent of the Sword of Honour.
-He was commissioned into Jat Regiment and after India gained independence, moved to the 5th Gorkha Rifles.
+He was commissioned into Jat Regiment and after India gained independence, moved to the 5th Gorkha Rifles (Frontier Force).
 He was involved in combat during the Second World War in Burma and Indonesia and, after India became independent, in Kashmir.
 He served two tenures in Nagaland and Manipur, where he participated in counter-insurgency operations.

-His son Yashvardhan Kumar Sinha ,a former diplomat, is serving as present Chief Information Commissioner.
+His son Yashvardhan Kumar Sinha, a former diplomat, is serving as present Chief Information Commissioner.